-A technology assessment of RCTs evaluating the safety and efficacy of ESWT for the treatment of chronic plantar fasciitis was performed for the CADTH.
+A technology assessment of RCTs evaluating the safety and efficacy of ESWT for the treatment of chronic plantar fasciitis was performed for the Canadian Agency for Drugs and Technologies in Health (CADTH).
 Ho (2007) concluded "the lack of convergent findings from these randomized trials of ESWT for plantar fasciitis suggests uncertainty about its effectiveness.
 The evidence reviewed does not support the use of this technology for this condition."